Actindo-AG/Documentation/PIM/UserInterface/04_DataTypeList.md

 ![Product bundle](/Assets/Screenshots/PIM/DataTypes/ProductBundle.png "[Product bundle]")

 The data type *Product bundle* is used to define products that can be sold in a bundle with the selected product.
 In a product bundle, several different products are sold together, e. g. at a promotional price, without forming a packaging unit.
 That means, that each product has still its own EAN-code and can also be purchased by itself.
 You can configure the number of allowed products in a product bundle.
-In the PIM basic product set, the following attributes have the data type *Product bundle*:
+In the *PIM Basic Set*, the following attributes have the data type *Product bundle*:
-- Bill of materials
+- Bundle

 ### Configuration